thesp0nge/dawnscanner/Roadmap.md

 * adding test for RoRCheatSheet\_7
 * adding test for RoRCheatSheet\_8
 * Fix issue #1.
 You can read more about it in TODO.md
-* Added internal API to scan a single Gemfile.lock
+* Added API to scan a single Gemfile.lock using -G flag

+## Version 0.80

+* detect sinks for XSS in Padrino applications
+* detect reflected XSS in Padrino applications
+* detect stored XSS in Sinatra applications
+* detect stored XSS in Padrino applications
+* detect insecure direct object reference in Sinatra applications
+* detect insecure direct object reference in Padrino applications
+* support ERB for in detect\_views (for both Sinatra and Padrino)
+* integration with [codesake.com](http://codesake.com) with a public available APIs to be consumed by codesake beta users.

 ## Version 0.90